Head‑to‑head · AI customer service

 Resolution quality

-ComparableReports strong outcomes in production (high automation rates, 4.8+ CSAT).
+ComparableReports strong outcomes in production — an 83% average resolution rate and 4.8+ CSAT measured across deployments, with its edge widening on complex procedures.
 Performance is in Fin's class — validate both on your own tickets.

 Reports ~76% end-to-end resolution at scale; independent case studies often land lower (~42–50%).
 Vendor metrics use different definitions — a pilot is the only fair test.